Federal judge extends block on Biden’s student debt forgiveness plan

 “They didn’t even come close to getting student loans,” he added later.
 “They taunted young people and a lot of other people that had loans.
 They can never get this approved.”

-But it has been Republican officials that have tried to block the relief, and Republican judges that have ruled against the aid packages, said Luke Herrine, an assistant professor of law at the University of Alabama.
+But it has been Republican officials who have tried to block the relief, and Republican judges who have ruled against the aid packages, said Luke Herrine, an assistant professor of law at the University of Alabama.

 When the Supreme Court struck down Biden’s first wide-scale attempt at student loan forgiveness in June 2023, the 6-3 vote was split on ideological lines, with the liberal justices voting to uphold the program.